 2011 - Honorable Harris H. Agnew

 Judge Agnew exemplifies this award, which now bears his name.
 No individual has had as much impact on the advancement of court alternative dispute resolution in Illinois as Judge Harris H. Agnew.
 As Chief Judge of the 17th Judicial Circuit, he developed the first arbitration and major civil case mediation programs in Illinois and strove to have programs established in other circuits.
 As Chair of the Illinois Judicial Conference’s Alternative Dispute Resolution and the Illinois Judges Association’s Alternative Dispute Resolution Committees, Judge Agnew worked with the Administrative Office of the Illinois Courts and the Illinois Supreme Court to develop policies and rules to ensure the quality of ADR in the courts.
 Judge Agnew was one of the founding members of RSI and has been Chair of RSI’s Executive Committee for more than a decade.
 His commitment to ADR has never wavered.
 Since the 1980s, he has continuously worked to expand the use of arbitration and mediation in courts in Illinois, devoting himself to the development of programs throughout the state.
-RSI is honored to dedicate its Service to Community Award to Judge Agnew, who has worked tirelessly for decades to advance the administration of justice through court ADR.
-RSI’s Harris H. Agnew Service to Community Award.
+RSI dedicated its Service to Community Award in honor of Judge Agnew in 2011, recognizing his tireless work over the course of decades to advance the adminstration of justice thorugh court ADR.
+Judge Agnew passed away later that year.

 2010 - Honorable Patricia Martin